netxms/sample-jasper-report/README.md

 # Making changes

-[Jaspersoft® Studio](https://community.jaspersoft.com/project/jaspersoft-studio) can be used to modify or create new reports.
-To modify this one, right click on the project explorer, select `Import ➔ Existing Projects into Workspace`, then point root directory to the location where this repository is cloned.
+[Jaspersoft® Studio](https://community.jaspersoft.com/project/jaspersoft-studio) ([direct download without registration](https://sourceforge.net/projects/jasperstudio/)) can be used to modify or create new reports.
+To modify these samples, right click on the project explorer, select `Import ➔ Existing Projects into Workspace`, then point root directory to the location where this repository is cloned.
 Once imported – open `main.jrxml` and start editing.

-Most of the repots can be preview successfully from the designer, however you should provide input parameters in the correct form (specifically this can be an issue for lists).
+Most of the reports can be preview successfully from the designer, however you should provide input parameters in the correct form (specifically this can be an issue for lists).